msksfo/cloudinary_npm/README.md

 ## Things I had trouble with

 -   I did have some trouble getting the Cloudinary logo to appear as a watermarked overlay.
-After entirely too much time floundering, I found the answer in a Cloudinary Support article.
+After some time, I found the answer in a Cloudinary Support article.
 I used an external source for my overlay.
 But fetched URLs were marked as restricted in my account.
 So when I went into my settings and unchecked that option, it worked.
 Thank you so much to **Millie Axelrod** for leaving a comment on [this thread](https://support.cloudinary.com/hc/en-us/articles/360032635232-Overlay-an-image-that-s-taken-from-a-fetched-public-URL#article-comments) that helped me solve my issue.
 -   I had trouble with the server-side upload.
 I was getting this TypeError ![TypeError:Os.tmpDir is not a function](https://res.cloudinary.com/tangoecho/image/upload/v1629168727/iypsty5qblm0thcbhbgh.png)
-    Not having any idea what this meant, I did what any developer would do: turned to Google.
+    Initially not having any idea what this meant, I did what any developer would do: turned to Google.
 This [stackoverflow thread](https://stackoverflow.com/questions/40913034/os-tmpdir-is-deprecated-node-and-formidable) thread suggested that `os.tmpDir()` should be changed to `os.tmpdir()`, with a lowercase d.
 So I went to the node module and line indicated at the top of the stack trace, and made that correction.
 This worked perfectly for me on a MacBook Pro running macOS Big Sur version 11.4, node version 14.2.0

 ## ​What would I do differently next time